apollographql/apollo-client/docs/source/apollo-client/index.md

 In order to do so, you must pass an array of objects into the interface created with `createNetworkInterface()`.
 Each object must contain an `applyAfterware` method with the following parameters:

-- `response: object` The HTTP response object that a response resturns.
+- `{ response }: object` A object contain the HTTP response of a graphQL fetch.
 - `next: function` This function pushes the HTTP response onward through the afterware.

 This example shows how you'd create a afterware.